 In the age of the Internet, content gets published digitally as it is written.
 Even traditional newspapers now publish stories instantaneously online.
 Essentially, publishers today do continuous delivery of content.

 And when it comes to writing software, continuous delivery is now king.
-Programmers are no longer expected to stick to rigid roadmaps.
+We no longer expect programmers to stick to rigid roadmaps.
 In fact, doing so can be a risk because tight software development roadmaps constrict an organization’s ability to adjust its workflows as its needs change.

 Why Deadlines Still Matter

 First, they matter because consistency is key if you want to practice effective marketing.
 Being able to publish new content according to a regular cadence helps instill in customers and potential customers the idea that your business is reliable and predictable.
 Sticking to a schedule requires you to have a set of deadlines that are respected.

 Second, deadlines are important in content marketing because regular publishing helps you measure the results of your efforts.
 You can’t gather good metrics if your content production is erratic due to irregular production deadlines.